jyrkaaa/hand_controller_py/README.md

 ## Prerequisites to running programm
 Required libraries are in the requirements.txt file, recommended to be installed with latest version of pip.

+## To run
+Program can be activated with python (for example python3) and running the program name.
+Has flags to configure settings:
+--mode : preview mode, can be p for preview and l live.
+--udp-ip: default="127.0.0.1")
+--udp-port: port for destination, type=int, default=5055)

+default command from directory containing the file: python3 tracket.py --mode p

 ## To do
 - Test performance improvments
-- Test impact of hand vs point of hand tracking (currently only one point tracked)
-- Reserch packaging the file to be runnable without python (.exe file)
+- Research packaging the file to be runnable without python (.exe file)
-- Research why hand detection is slow (hand tracking is fine)
+- UI for user friendly usability